05 20 Newsflashes from the Persecuted Church

 Nigeria: Pastor Says Many Nigerians Don’t Trust Military – World Watch Monitor https://www.worldwatchmonitor.org/2014/_05/article_3145639.html/

-New claims that parts of the Nigerian government share the anti-Christian convictions of Boko Haram have emerged since the group’s abduction of hundreds of school girls.
+New claims that parts of the Nigerian government share the anti-Christian convictions of an extremist group that is located primarily in Northern Nigeria have emerged since the group’s abduction of hundreds of school girls.
 Most are Christians and are still missing, over one month after the incident.

 “Many Nigerians will tell you that they don’t trust the military.
-Some of the military and police have sympathies with Boko Haram,” said Samuel Dali, pastor and president of the EYN Church of the Brethren in Mubi.
+Some of the military and police have sympathies with an extremist group that is located primarily in Northern Nigeria,” said Samuel Dali, pastor and president of the EYN Church of the Brethren in Mubi.
 “Most of the police are Muslim and some of them are sympathizers with the insurgents.”

 Dali said many of the parents are “disappointed in the government and wondering if they will ever get these girls back,” especially since they have not received any consultation and claim to be treated as if the abduction never happened.
 One exception was a visit from the Governor of Borno State immediately afterward.

-Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said government complicity with Boko Haram is the reason why little military resistance was offered.
-He said he understands the seriousness of his allegations, but said it’s a reality because Boko Haram has “infiltrated all of the cabinets of the government.”
+Though rumors of an imminent attack ran through Chibok village before the April 14 kidnappings, Dali said government complicity with an extremist group that is located primarily in Northern Nigeria is the reason why little military resistance was offered.
+He said he understands the seriousness of his allegations, but said it’s a reality because an extremist group that is located primarily in Northern Nigeria has “infiltrated all of the cabinets of the government.”

 Instead, Dali said, parents are putting their hopes in international assistance.
 “The news of the international community coming has also raised their hopes, and they believe that justice will be found through the international community,” he said.